Radiation Oncology Residency

 - Case Presentations (focused on background/workup OR on management of disease)

 - Physics/radiobiology talks

 - Visiting professors

 The Department at the University of Maryland is strongly committed to maintaining the quality of our educational program.
 Our department is at the forefront in innovation with its nationally recognized Medical Physics and Radiobiology Divisions, which provide outstanding clinical and research experiences for trainees.
-The facilities in which residents train include, but are not limited to the following:

 - Intensity Modulated Radiation Therapy (IMRT)

 - PET-CT and MRI-CT fusion for target delineation

 - Radioembolization, or Selective Internal Radiation Therapy (SIRT) for liver tumors

 - Respiratory monitoring and management

 - Vision RT